Master-sniffer/Learning-PYTHON-/README.md

 # Learning-PYTHON-
-Here I will publish some materials about stuff I learn by myself or from books
+Here I will publish some materials about stuff I learn by myself or from the books

 Structure of my code ( and themes ) looks like this :